gnieboer/tsp-redesign/pages/for-beneficiary-participants/being-a-beneficiary-participant.md

 _**A single payment**_ allows you to withdraw your entire beneficiary participant account at one time in one payment.
 It’s sometimes referred to as a "lump sum."

-_**Monthly payments**_ allow you to withdraw your entire account in a series of payments.
+_**Monthly payments**_ allow you to withdraw your account in a series of payments.
 You can ask for a specific dollar amount each month or you can have the TSP calculate a monthly payment based on your life expectancy.
 If you choose a specific dollar amount, it must be at least $25.

-_**An annuity**_ pays a benefit to you (or your survivor) every month for life.
+_**An annuity**_ you (or your survivor) receive a payment every month for life.
 We purchase the annuity on your behalf from a private insurance company with all or any portion of your account balance when you request a full withdrawal.
-An annuity can be purchased for $3,500 or more.
-Once an annuity is purchased, it cannot be changed.
+You can purchase an annuity for $3,500 or more.
+Once you purchase one, it cannot be changed.

 You can also make _**a mixed withdrawal**_ which allows you to combine any or all of the three withdrawal options (single payment, monthly payments, or annuity).
 However, if you request a mixed withdrawal with an annuity, the portion of your account balance used to purchase the annuity cannot equal a dollar amount of less than $3,500.